NickyBleiel/discovery-sf/connect.md

 The following applies to all data sources:

-- {{site.data.keyword.discoveryfull}} for Salesforce supports only English language collections when connecting and syncing to Salesforce, Microsoft SharePoint Online, or Box with the {{site.data.keyword.discoveryshort}} tooling.
 - The individual document file size limit for Salesforce, Microsoft SharePoint Online, and Box is 10MB.
 -  You will need the credentials and file locations (or URLs) for each data source - these are typically provided by a developer/system administrator of the data source.
 -  You will need to know which resources of the data source to crawl.
 This information can be provided by the source administrator.
 When crawling Box or Salesforce, a list of available resources is presented when configuring those data sources.